Skip to site content

 Clinical Performance Monitoring

 Indian Health Service providers face unique challenges to delivering high quality care due to a variety of geographic, financial, and cultural factors.
 Accordingly, OCPHI is developing a set of clinical indicators that reflect the various ways in which IHS providers deliver care in this environment.
-We will assess care along all lines of service delivery, and to ensure that we are being truly comprehensive in our analysis, we will define our scope of service using the WHO Universal Health Coverage Compendium, which is “a database of health services and intersectoral interventions” that defines the essential services required to maintain a healthy population using a taxonomy that can serve as a framework for comprehensive service delivery evaluation.
+We will assess care along all lines of service delivery, ensuring that all essential services required to maintain a healthy population are being actively monitored.

 Primary Health Care (PHC)